 Holders of student and business visas issued by these countries, where Covid cases are tapering off, are spared additional approval procedures at a time when there have been almost no tourist and business travelers between China and the United States in the past few months.

 The admission offices of the National University of Singapore (NUS) and the Nanyang Technological University are reportedly swamped with applications from China since early this year.
 Both universities have ascended into the world’s top 20 on the latest ranking by British consultancy Quacquarelli Symonds.

-“I also got an offer from the Chinese University of Hong Kong yet I ultimately picked NUS… The social unrest and still-evolving pandemic in Hong Kong have deterred many prospective students from going there,” claimed Zeng.
+“I also got an offer from the Chinese University of Hong Kong yet I ultimately picked Singapore and the NUS… The social unrest and still-evolving pandemic in Hong Kong have deterred many prospective students from going there,” claimed Zeng.

 Chinese students who have secured offers from US universities or elsewhere in the West are either caught up in the US’s stricter visa vetting or simply dare not to go as the virus is still largely uncontained, with a new daily record of over 88,000 new cases in the US on Thursday.

-NUS did not respond to an emailed inquiry about the number of Chinese students enrolling in its programs.
-The Lianhe Zaobao, however, reported in August that NUS and Nanyang could see a 25% spike in the overall take-up of their courses and programs by Chinese students this year.
+The NUS did not respond to an emailed inquiry about the number of Chinese students enrolling in its programs.
+Singapore’s Lianhe Zaobao newspaper, however, reported in August that the NUS and Nanyang could see a 25% spike in the overall take-up of their courses and programs by Chinese students this year.